 This collection includes materials created by and belonging to Nuncio “Toots” Mondello.
 The materials were donated by Mondello in his will as of 16 December 1992.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Nuncio “Toots” Mondello Collection.
-New England Conservatory Archives, Boston, MA.
+This collection should be cited as: Nuncio “Toots” Mondello Collection in the Archives at New England Conservatory, Boston.

 Finding aid compiled by Marti Verso, Fall 2008